bldl/emplace-spidermonkey/README.md

 As we already alluded, a common problem when using a `Map` is how to handle doing a `Map` entry when you're not sure if the `key` already exists in the `Map`.
 This can be handled by first checking if the `key` is present, and then inserting or updating depending upon the result.
 However, this is both inconvenient for the developer, and far from being optimal - because it requires multiple lookups in the `Map` that could otherwise be handled in a single call.

-A possible solution to this is to have a method with the following behaviour: it will check whether the given `key` already exists in the `Map`, and, if the `key` already exists, the `value` associated with the `key` will be returned.
+A possible solution for this is to have a method with the following behaviour: it will check whether the given `key` already exists in the `Map`, and, if the `key` already exists, the `value` associated with the `key` will be returned.
 Otherwise, the new `key`-`value` pair will be inserted into the `Map`, before returning the newly input `value`.

+Togheter with this redesign of the proposal, we will also change the name of the method to `getOrInsert`.
+This means that we must change the name of the hook we created earlier.

-Let's look at an example of how the new method `upsert` can be used.
+Let's look at an example of how the new method `getOrInsert` can be used.

    ```js
     // ECMAScript 15.0 - without using the `upsert` proposal